GlacioHack/xdem/doc/source/cli_accuracy.md

 ## Summary

-The accuracy workflow allows the user to generate various outputs to facilitate the analysis of differences between two elevation datasets.
-An optional coregistration step can also be included.
+The accuracy workflow is designed to help users analyze differences between two elevation datasets by generating various outputs.
+It also includes optional coregistration for improved alignment.

 :::{figure} imgs/accuracy_workflow_pipeline.png
 :width: 100%